 In this stage we want to minimize excess resource usage and resist the urge to build anything new if possible, because that insanity is coming in the next section.
-This will be done for as long as needed until space is ready in a newly constructed RBE city.
+This will be done for as long as needed until space is ready for people to move into a newly constructed RBE city.
 You get the idea.

 Resources for Quality of Life

-Then we will want to look at other quality of life services such as internet as well as cell phones and computers to start, as well as universal access to food, healthcare, education, fitness, entertainment, etc too.
+Then we will want to look at other quality of life services such as internet as well as cell phones and computers, as well as universal access to food, healthcare, education, fitness, entertainment, etc… too.

 Resource Sharing Centers

-Then we can start setting up areas that are Resource Sharing Centers where people can donate their unneeded stuff and so they can start to check out things that they need.
-The app for that will hopefully be developed sooner than later, so this can be more easily tracked.
+Next, we can start setting up areas that are Resource Sharing Centers where people can donate their unneeded stuff and so they can start to check out things that they need or desire.
+The app for that will hopefully be developed sooner than later, so resources usage can be more easily tracked.

 5. Global Resources Data